Generic name: verapamil (oral/injection) (ver AP a mil)

 Verapamil may also be used for purposes not listed in this medication guide.

-You should not use verapamil if you have a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker), severe heart failure, Wolff-Parkinson-White, Lown-Ganong-Levine syndrome, or slow heartbeats that have caused you to faint.
+You should not use verapamil if you have a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker), or Wolff-Parkinson-White, Lown-Ganong-Levine syndrome.

 Before taking this medicine